tillbiskup/evedata/docs/architecture.rst

     An UML package diagram of the evedata package following the organisation in functional layers that each contain three technical layers, as shown in :numref:`Fig. %s <fig-architecture_layers_technical_functional>`.
 To hide the names of the technical layers from the user, one could think of importing the relevant classes (basically the facades) in the ``__init__.py`` files of the respective top-level functional packages.

 For each of the functional layers, the corresponding technical layers are described below.
-Deviating from the direction of dependencies as shown in :numref:`Fig. %s <fig-architecture_layers_technical_functional>`, we start with the data functional layer, and for each of the layers we start with the entities and proceed via the controllers to the boundaries.
-From a user perspective interested in measured data, the journey starts with the data file (eveH5), represented on a low level by the data functional layer and on a high level as user interface by the dataset functional layer.
+Deviating from the direction of dependencies as shown in :numref:`Fig. %s <fig-architecture_layers_technical_functional>`, we start with the evefile functional layer, and for each of the layers we start with the entities and proceed via the controllers to the boundaries.
+From a user perspective interested in measured data, the journey starts with the data file (eveH5), represented on a low level by the evefile functional layer and on a high level as user interface by the dataset functional layer.
 The measurement functional layer representing the information originally contained in the SCML file, while technically at the bottom of the dependencies chain, is the least interesting from a user's perspective primarily interested in the data, and is probably the layer fully implemented last.

 .. admonition:: General remarks on the UML class diagrams